Intel Core i7-7820X Skylake-X Review

 Doesn't Ryzen have 24 lanes?
 Still under intel but I'm pretty sure there's more than 16 lanes.

-It does, but only 16 are usable, 8 are used for chipset and storage needs.
+Ryzen does have 24 lanes, but only 16 are usable, 8 are dedicated to chipset and storage needs.

 16X are available for graphics as 1x16 or 2x8.